tensil-ai/tensil-landing/content/en/docs/Tutorials/resnet20-pynqz1.md

 scp resnet20v2_cifar_onnx_pynqz1.t* xilinx@192.168.2.99:
 ```

-The last thing meeded to run our ResNet model is the CIFAR dataset.
+The last thing needed to run our ResNet model is the CIFAR dataset.
 You can get it from [Kaggle](https://www.kaggle.com/janzenliu/cifar-10-batches-py) or run the commands below (since we only need the test batch, we remove the training batches to reduce the file size).
 Put these files in `/home/xilinx/cifar-10-batches-py/` on your development board.

 ```bash
 wget http://www.cs.toronto.edu/~kriz/cifar-10-python.tar.gz